zeezephyr/urbanism-guide/content/en/appendix/nimby-rebuttals.md

 Sources: [US Census 2019 Estimates](https://data.census.gov/table/ACSCP1Y2022.CP04?q=Housing+Units&t=Housing:Occupancy+Characteristics&g=160XX00US4805000), and [Austin Water "Residential Water Consumption" data set](https://data.austintexas.gov/Utilities-and-City-Services/Austin-Water-Residential-Water-Consumption/sxk7-7k6z) (Most recently available 12 month period: 2019-2020)

+{{% alert title="According to the EPA" color="primary" %}}
+[Outdoor water use accounts](https://www.epa.gov/watersense/how-we-use-water) for 30 percent of household use yet can be much higher in drier parts of the country and in more water-intensive landscapes
+{{% /alert %}}

 The largest waste of water with single family homes is watering lawns full of bermuda grass and other non-native species that needs copious amounts of water to survive Texas summers.
-This is why we get are notices to reduce watering lawns when Texas enters drought periods.
+This is why we get notices to reduce lawn watering when Texas enters drought periods.

 ![Example of an Austin stage 2 water restriction notice that encourages watering lawns only once a week in either the early morning or at night](/media/austin_water_reduce_watering_lawns_notice.png)